16 april

 06 - Takeaways

-Respondents appreciated seeing their teams activity and were seemingly ok with the agreement being that they share theirs as well.
+Respondents appreciated seeing their teams activity and were satisfied with the agreement being that they share theirs as well.

 A little bit of sunshine goes a long way

-Just because there is a seemingly childish element does not mean that the viewer is going to get turned off the app.
+Just because there is a potentially juvenile element does not mean that the viewer is going to get turned off the app.

-I have mentioned that there was a moment when the project expanded in scope, originally it was supposed to be a set of pages that were visually interesting but did not bring any real storytelling into the picture, you couldn't see what the project was just what it looked like.
+I have mentioned that there was a moment when the project expanded in scope.
+Originally it was supposed to be a set of pages that were visually interesting, but they did not bring any real storytelling into the picture, you couldn't see what the project was, just what it looked like.

-When i expanded to include the group onboarding process i was lucky to have a design system to pull from and i was able to maintain visual harmony much easier.
+When I expanded to include the group onboarding process I was lucky to have a design system to pull from and I was able to maintain visual harmony easily.

 I also plan on adding more to the prototype as time goes on and I predict the design system will only become more useful and save more and more time.